braph-software/BRAPH-2/tutorials/developers/dev_pipeline/readme.md

 <a id=Adaption-of-the-pipeline></a>
 ## Adaption of the pipeline  [⬆](#Table-of-Contents)

-You will adapt in `Pipeline Structural Multiplex Comparison BUD` as shown in Code 1.
+You will adapt in `Pipeline Structural Multiplex Comparison BUD` in the file "pipeline\_structural\_multiplex\_comparison\_bud.braph2" as shown in Code 1.
+The changes are highlighted in the comments.

 **Code 1.** Adapted pipeline to compare three groups of subjects using structural multiplex data and binary undirected graphs at fixed densities.
 ````matlab